Virginia's 30th Senate district

 Virginia's 30th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Democrat Adam Ebbin since 2012, succeeding retiring fellow Democrat Patsy Ticer.
+It has been represented by Democrat Danica Roem since 2024.

 Geography

 District 30 is located directly on the Potomac River, including most of Alexandria as well as smaller parts of Arlington County and Fairfax County such as Rose Hill, Huntington, Fort Hunt and Mount Vernon.

 The district is located entirely within Virginia's 8th congressional district, and overlaps with the 42nd, 43rd, 44th, 45th, 46th, 48th, and 49th districts of the Virginia House of Delegates.
 The district lies directly across the river from Maryland and the District of Columbia.